stark-dev/fty-asset-mg/README.md

 The FTY-ASSET-AGENT peer MUST respond with:

+* IF message was $all OR empty:

-* publication of fty-proto asset update message on the stream ASSETS for each asset in DB IF message was $all OR empty
+    publication of fty-proto asset update message on the stream ASSETS for each asset in DB
+* IF message was multipart string message

-* publication of fty-proto asset update message on the stream ASSETS for each asset in request IF message was multipart string message
+    publication of fty-proto asset update message on the stream ASSETS for each asset in request

 #### Assets in given container